SanicTK2/iidxguide/docs/misc_120monitor.md

 ## Disclaimers

-Updated May 2021.
+Updated June 2021.

 This is a list of monitors that meet the following criteria:
-* Native 120Hz+ panel and supports 120Hz input
+* Native 120Hz+ panel and supports 120Hz input at 720p+.
-* 39" diagonal or larger
+* 40" diagonal or larger
 * 16:9 aspect ratio
 * flat, not curved

 Features that do not affect IIDX or BMS simulators will not be explicitly called out; such as FreeSync, G-Sync, HDR, and so on.

 There are also a **handful of TVs** that are small enough (less than 55") and support native 120Hz input; e.g., LG NANO85, Sony X90J, and so on.
-This is a rapidly growing segment especially in 2021 -- you should look for reviews on [rtings.com](https://rtings.com) instead.
+This is a rapidly growing segment especially in 2021 -- you should look for reviews on [rtings.com](https://rtings.com).
 Make sure the size of TV you are buying actually uses a 120Hz panel - it is common for TV manufacturers to use 120Hz panels for larger sizes but only 60Hz for smaller sizes of the same model -- Samsung is the worst offender in this regard.

 ## Lightning Model display